-Did you also read the article about the recent layoffs in the tech industry?
-Meta’s 11,000-employee layoff this past Wednesday is alarming people.
 If recent headlines have made you constantly refresh your inbox over the last few days, you are not alone.
 The growing wave of layoffs is generating panic among high-earner employees.

-The tech industry has been announcing layoffs these last couple of weeks.
+The technology industry has been announcing layoffs these last couple of weeks.
 Unemployment increased to 3.7%, causing people to doubt their employment security.
 The closer we get to the holiday season, the louder the headlines around tough decisions made by the big players in the industry.

 We have discussed inflation for the last 6 months, and no one can avoid conversations about the upcoming recession.
 Higher interest rates anticipate a decrease in growth this upcoming holiday season, forcing companies to make difficult decisions.